Skip to main content

 The main difference between a crown and a filling comes down to how much of your tooth is damaged.
-Fillings are great for small cavities where most of the tooth is still healthy.
-But if a big portion of the tooth is broken, decayed, or too weak to hold a filling, a crown is the better option.
+Fillings are great for small cavities where most of the natural tooth structure is still healthy.
+But if a big portion of the tooth is broken, decayed, or too weak to hold a filling, a crown is the more durable option.

 When Will You Need a Crown or a Filling

-Knowing whether you need a crown or a filling depends on how much tooth structure is left, whether the damage reaches the nerve, and how well the tooth can hold up long-term.
+Knowing whether you need a crown or a filling depends on several factors: how much of the natural tooth is left, whether the damage reaches the nerve, and how well the tooth can hold up over time.

-That’s also why regular dental cleanings are so important—they allow your dentist to catch small problems early, often before they turn into something more serious.
-A small cavity spotted during a cleaning might only need a simple filling.
-But if left untreated, that same cavity could eventually require a crown—or even a root canal.
+That’s why regular dental cleanings are so important—they allow your dentist to spot problems early, often before they become serious.
+A small cavity caught early may only need a composite resin filling.
+But left untreated, that same decay might spread, requiring a crown or even a root canal.

 Dentists will recommend a filling when:

-- The cavity or damage is small to moderate
+• The cavity or damage is minor to moderate

-- Most of your natural tooth structure is still intact
+• Most of your tooth structure is still intact

-- There are no cracks or fractures that compromise the tooth’s strength
+• There are no fractures weakening the tooth

-- You’re not experiencing nerve pain or sensitivity deep in the tooth
+• You’re not experiencing deep nerve pain or sensitivity

 Dentist will recommend a crown when: